darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 ## Bonus Round: Team-Level Sabotage

+*Because failure is a team sport.*

+It’s not just bad architecture that takes a system down.
+It’s everyone doing their part to miscommunicate, misconfigured, and misdelivered.

 - **BA**: Ignore them when modeling services.
 Let devs reconstruct business logic from Slack messages.
 - **Developer**: Don’t write tests.
 Let production validate your code.
 - **QA**: Accept bugs as “features in disguise.”